IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 ## HTTP request properties

-All web actions created using the `--web` flag are also treated as `http` actions meaning they could add be called with different HTTP methods (e.g., GET, POST, DELETE, etc.).
+All web actions created using the `--web` flag are also treated as `http` actions, meaning they can be called with different HTTP methods like GET, POST, or DELETE.

 HTTP web actions, when invoked, also receive additional HTTP request details as parameters to the action input argument.
 These include: